lheywang/RV32/configs/configs.md

 Since all of theses scripts are called after reading any TOML file, any defined key is available by it's name on the passed dict.

-The script is ALWAYS defined as :
+The script always contain a function, defined as :

 > def apply(config: dict) -> dict:
 >    config["mem_addr_w"] = config["xlen"]